-Pass straight through Chapel of Garioch, and after about a mile as you start to descend look out for the Maiden Stone (Point of Interest #2) on your left hand side adjacent to the road.
+Pass straight through Chapel of Garioch, and after about a mile as you start to descend look out for the Maiden Stone (Point of Interest #2 - see below) on your left hand side adjacent to the road.

 Follow the B9002 through Oyne following the railway all the way to Insch.

 Pass Insch Rail station, cross the level crossing and take the first left onto the B992, sign posted Auchleven.